oracle/terraform-provider-oci/website/docs/r/apigateway_deployment.html.markdown

 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment in which the resource is created.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 Example: `My new resource`
 * `endpoint` - The endpoint to access this deployment on the gateway.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `gateway_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the resource.
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the resource.
 * `lifecycle_details` - A message describing the current state in more detail.
 For example, can be used to provide actionable information for a resource in a Failed state.
 * `path_prefix` - A path on which to deploy all routes contained in the API deployment specification.
 For more information, see [Deploying an API on an API Gateway by Creating an API Deployment](https://docs.cloud.oracle.com/iaas/Content/APIGateway/Tasks/apigatewaycreatingdeployment.htm).
 * `specification` -
 	* `logging_policies` -
 		* `access_log` -
-			* `is_enabled` - Enables pushing of access logs to Oracle Cloud Infrastructure Public Logging.
+			* `is_enabled` - Enables pushing of access logs to the legacy Oracle Cloud Infrastructure Object Storage log archival bucket.

+				Oracle recommends using the Oracle Cloud Infrastructure Logging service to enable, retrieve, and query access logs for an API Deployment.
+If there is an active log object for the API Deployment and its category is set to 'access' in Oracle Cloud Infrastructure Logging service, the logs will not be uploaded to the legacy Oracle Cloud Infrastructure Object Storage log archival bucket.

+				Please note that the functionality to push to the legacy Oracle Cloud Infrastructure Object Storage log archival bucket has been deprecated and will be removed in the future.
 		* `execution_log` -
-			* `is_enabled` - Enables pushing of execution logs to Oracle Cloud Infrastructure Public Logging.
+			* `is_enabled` - Enables pushing of execution logs to the legacy Oracle Cloud Infrastructure Object Storage log archival bucket.

-			* `log_level` - Specifies the logging level, which affects the log entries pushed to Oracle Cloud Infrastructure Public Logging if `isEnabled` is set to True.
+				Oracle recommends using the Oracle Cloud Infrastructure Logging service to enable, retrieve, and query execution logs for an API Deployment.
+If there is an active log object for the API Deployment and its category is set to 'execution' in Oracle Cloud Infrastructure Logging service, the logs will not be uploaded to the legacy Oracle Cloud Infrastructure Object Storage log archival bucket.

+				Please note that the functionality to push to the legacy Oracle Cloud Infrastructure Object Storage log archival bucket has been deprecated and will be removed in the future.
+			* `log_level` - Specifies the log level used to control logging output of execution logs.
+Enabling logging at a given level also enables logging at all higher levels.
 	* `request_policies` -
 		* `authentication` -
 			* `audiences` - The list of intended recipients for the token.